 There are many Italian (and not-so-Italian) recipes for making a simple Italian pasta sauce (some of which are on this site), but today I am using cans of tomato sauce as the base for making the sauce.

-This particular version is a simple marinara style recipe, meaning no meat or special veggies to add in (except onions and garlic).
-I’m using this recipe for a very specific purpose which is to use in a lasagna which I’m making from scratch for my in-laws for Christmas day.
+This particular version is similar to my meatless marinara sauce recipe, meaning no meat or special veggies to add in (except onions and garlic).
+I’m using this pasta sauce recipe for a very specific purpose which is to use in a lasagna which I’m making from scratch for my in-laws for Christmas day.

 Of course you can use it for anything, but I wanted a sauce that wasn’t like a fresh tomato sauce, where it is super light and thin.
 It will be a great consistency for spreading on top of the wide noodles and mixing with the ricotta cheese when I layer up lasagna.